Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Acknowledgements

 \section{Acknowledgements}

 We thank K. Hansenne and T. Desrousseaux for several useful discussions.
-Y.~Zhang, J.-D.~Bancal and N.~Sangouard are also acknowledged for some previous collaborations on a closely related topic.
+Y.~Zhang, J.-D.~Bancal, and N.~Sangouard are also acknowledged for some previous collaborations on a closely related topic.

-This work is supported by France 2030 under the French National Research Agency grant number ANR-22-QMET-0002 (MetriQs-France program and BACQ project in particular) and by the PEPR integrated project EPiQ ANR-22-PETQ-0007.
+This work is supported by France 2030 under French National Research Agency grant No. ANR-22-QMET-0002 (MetriQs-France program and BACQ project in particular) and by PEPR integrated project EPiQ No. ANR-22-PETQ-0007.